canonical/rob-cos-overlay/terraform/dev/rob-cos/README.md

 > This module is not intended to be deployed in production.
 > It rather is a demonstrator as well as a starting point for developing a production-grade configuration.

-## Requirements
+> [!IMPORTANT]

-This module requires both a Juju machine model as well as a Juju K8s model to be available.
+> This module requires both a Juju machine model as well as a Juju K8s model to be available.
+> Furthermore, both models must be managed by the same controller.
-Refer to the [usage section](#usage) below for more details.
+> Refer to the [usage section](#usage) below for more details.

 ## Usage